The Three States of Data

 - If verification passes, you know the enclave is genuine, running the expected code, and has not been modified

-Intel, AMD, and NVIDIA all support remote attestation for their respective confidential computing implementations.
-It is a standard part of the confidential computing stack, not an optional add-on.
+Intel, AMD, and NVIDIA all support remote attestation for their confidential computing implementations.
+It is the foundation of zero-trust cloud computing: verify everything, trust nothing.

-Confidential computing is not a research project.
-It is deployed in production by the largest cloud providers and used across regulated industries worldwide.
+Confidential computing is not a niche technology.
+It is deployed in production by the largest cloud providers and adopted by regulated industries worldwide.

-VoltageGPU is one of the first platforms to offer confidential GPU compute specifically for AI workloads — Intel TDX sealed NVIDIA GPUs with per-second billing, remote attestation, and zero data retention.
+VoltageGPU is one of the first platforms to offer confidential GPU compute specifically for AI workloads, with Intel TDX sealed NVIDIA GPUs available per-second at a fraction of hyperscaler pricing.